 If you are moving, whether it is still in the school's attendance area or not, please report to the school's main office to inform the school and to provide proof of address such as lease agreement or utility bill.
 If moving from the district, advance notice should be given to the teacher so necessary paperwork can be completed for the transfer.
-A couple days' notice is required.
+Several days' notice is needed to ensure a smooth transition to another school district.